 - Design: Test cases/scripts are generated in this stage, and it is based on software requirement documents.

 - Test Execution: Prepared test Cases are executed in this stage.
 Bugs, if any, are fixed and re-tested.

 Types of Black Box Testing

-- Regression testing: It is done after fixing, upgrading codes or after the maintenance of other systems for checking the new code has not affected the existing code.
+- Regression testing: It is done after fixing, upgrading codes, or after the maintenance of other systems to check the new code has not affected the existing code.

 - Functional testing: It is related to all functional requirements of the system, and it is done by software testers.

-- Non-functional testing: It is not related to testing of specific functionality, but non-functional requirements such as performance, scalability, usability.
+- Non-functional testing: It is not related to testing of specific functionality but non-functional requirements such as performance, scalability, and usability.

 Techniques of Black Box Testing

-There are appropriate techniques of the black box testing because these include prominent Test Strategy, so let's discuss all techniques in brief:
+There are appropriate techniques of black box testing because these include prominent Test Strategies, so let's discuss all techniques in brief:

-- Equivalence Class Testing: This technique is used for minimizing the number of possible test cases to an excellent level while maintaining consistent test coverage.
+- Equivalence Class Testing: This technique is used to minimize the number of possible test cases to an excellent level while maintaining consistent test coverage.